 - Enter all completed courses (past), in-progress courses (present), and planned courses (future).

-- Enter each course once from the transcript where it was originally taken, even if the credits transferred to another institution.
+- Enter each course once from the transcript where it was originally taken, even if the credits transferred to another institution or you were dismissed from the institution for any reason.

 - Enter all courses, even if they do not fulfill a prerequisite or if you later repeated them.